-In 2020, Orphadata products (free and on request) were downloaded more than 1,493,000 times.
-This represents an increase of around 1140% compared with 2019 (Figure 17).
-We notice a massive increase in the download of our classifications in 2020, whilst the downloads of the other datasets available was largely stable.
+In 2022, Orphadata products (free and on request) were downloaded more than 423,423 times.
+This represents an increase of around 121% compared with 2021 (Figure 17); 2020 was a rather anomalous year as we notice a massive increase in the download of our classifications in 2020, whilst the downloads of the other datasets available was largely stable.